EldarkX/TeachYourselfGameEngineering/README.md

   <li>Recommended resource</li>
   <li><em>Additional resource</em></li>
 </ul>
- <p>I recommend to do not skip white resources.
-Also if you want to become an outstanding game engineer you should deal with all gray resources and find any more.</p>
+ <p>I advise you not to skip recommended resources.
+Also if you want to become an outstanding game engineer you should deal with all additional resources and try to find any more!</p>
 </p>
 <h2>1.
 Math Prerequisites</h2>
 <p> The question "Is math necessary for a software engineer?" is disscussed by experts all programming history, but for game engineer math surely is one of most important domains.
 If you want to work on rendering systems, or design AI systems, or implement physics systems, or develop gameplay features etc, the math will be either a helpful ally or a hateful enemy.